fastforwardlabs/ff14_blog/_posts/2020-04-28-Intro-to-QA.md

 are narrow in scope and focus on a specific topic or regime.
 Open domain systems are broad, answering general knowledge questions.

+### Question Type
+Once you’ve decided the scope of knowledge your QA system will cover, you must also determine what types of questions it can answer.
+The vast majority of all QA systems answer factual questions: those that start with who, what, where, when, and how many.
+These types of questions tend to be straightforward enough for a machine to comprehend, and can be built directly atop structural databases or ontologies, as well as being extracted directly from unstructured text.

+However, research is emerging that would allow QA systems to answer hypothetical questions, cause-effect questions, confirmation (yes/no) questions, and inferential questions (questions whose answers can be inferred from one or more pieces of evidence).
+Much of this research is still in its infancy, however, as the requisite natural language understanding is (for now) beyond the capabilities of most of today’s algorithms.

 ### Implementation
 There’s more than one way to cuddle a cat, as the saying goes.
 Question